neverparadise/AA4HMRL/README.md

 # Environment-Agnostic Architecture for Heterogeneous Multi-Environment Reinforcement Learning
 Official pytorch code implemenataion of the paper: **Environment-Agnostic Architecture for Heterogeneous Multi-Environment Reinforcement Learning**.

-The experiments of the paper were tested on Ubuntu 22.04, 96 CPUs, 8 A6000 GPUs.

 ## Installation
 1. Install pytorch 2.1 from https://pytorch.org/